WenjieDu/PyPOTS/README.md

 You can refer to [the installation instruction](https://docs.pypots.com/en/latest/install.html) in PyPOTS documentation for a guideline with more details.

 PyPOTS is available on both [PyPI](https://pypi.python.org/pypi/pypots) and [Anaconda](https://anaconda.org/conda-forge/pypots).
-You can install PyPOTS as shown below:
+You can install PyPOTS like below as well as TSDB and PyGrinder:

 ``` bash
 # via pip